 An actress who brought grounded humanity to the leader of a resistance fighting alien invaders in the cult classic 'V'.

-Faye Grant carved out a memorable niche in 1980s television by playing characters of intelligence and resolve.
-A graduate of the prestigious Juilliard School, she moved from stage work to TV, where her breakthrough arrived as Julie Parrish, the compassionate yet steaky medical student turned resistance leader in NBC's sci-fi miniseries 'V' and its subsequent series.
-In a genre often dominated by spectacle, Grant provided the emotional anchor; her Julie was believable as both a healer and a guerrilla.
-While the role defined her career, she continued to work steadily in television, appearing in series like 'The Greatest American Hero,' 'Party of Five,' and 'State of Affairs,' often bringing a similar depth to lawyers, doctors, and professionals.
-Her career represents the path of a skilled character actress who left an indelible mark on a generation of genre fans.
+Faye Grant played Julie Parrish, the compassionate medical student turned resistance leader in NBC's 1983 sci-fi miniseries 'V' and its follow-up series.
+A Juilliard School graduate, she moved from stage work to television, where her breakthrough role provided an emotional anchor in a genre often dominated by spectacle.
+Her Julie was believable as both a healer and a guerrilla fighter.
+While that role defined her career, Grant continued working steadily in television, appearing in 'The Greatest American Hero,' 'Party of Five,' and 'State of Affairs.'
+She often brought similar depth to lawyers, doctors, and professionals.
+Her career represents the path of a skilled character actress who influenced a generation of genre fans.

 1946–1964